Heat death of the universe: History

-The idea of heat death of the universe derives from discussion of the application of the first two laws of thermodynamics to universal processes.
+The idea of the heat death of the universe derives from discussion of the application of the first two laws of thermodynamics to universal processes.
 Specifically, in 1851, Lord Kelvin outlined the view, as based on recent experiments on the dynamical theory of heat: "heat is not a substance, but a dynamical form of mechanical effect, we perceive that there must be an equivalence between mechanical work and heat, as between cause and effect."

 In 1852, Thomson published On a Universal Tendency in Nature to the Dissipation of Mechanical Energy, in which he outlined the rudiments of the second law of thermodynamics summarized by the view that mechanical motion and the energy used to create that motion will naturally tend to dissipate or run down.
 The ideas in this paper, in relation to their application to the age of the Sun and the dynamics of the universal operation, attracted the likes of William Rankine and Hermann von Helmholtz.
 The three of them were said to have exchanged ideas on this subject.
 In 1862, Thomson published "On the age of the Sun's heat", an article in which he reiterated his fundamental beliefs in the indestructibility of energy (the first law) and the universal dissipation of energy (the second law), leading to diffusion of heat, cessation of useful motion (work), and exhaustion of potential energy, "lost irrecoverably" through the material universe, while clarifying his view of the consequences for the universe as a whole.
 Thomson wrote:

 The clock's example shows how Kelvin was unsure whether the universe would eventually achieve thermodynamic equilibrium.
-Thompson later speculated that restoring the dissipated energy in "vis viva" and then usable work - and therefore revert the clock's direction, resulting in a "rejuvenating universe" - would require "a creative act or an act possessing similar power".
-Starting from this publication, Kelvin also introduced the heat death paradox (Kelvin's paradox), which disproves the classical concept of an infinitely old universe, since the universe has not achieved its thermodynamic equilibrium, thus further work and entropy production are still possible.
+Thomson later speculated that restoring the dissipated energy in "vis viva" and then usable work – and therefore revert the clock's direction, resulting in a "rejuvenating universe" – would require "a creative act or an act possessing similar power".
+Starting from this publication, Kelvin also introduced the heat death paradox (Kelvin's paradox), which challenged the classical concept of an infinitely old universe, since the universe has not achieved its thermodynamic equilibrium, thus further work and entropy production are still possible.
 The existence of stars and temperature differences can be considered an empirical proof that the universe is not infinitely old.

 In the years to follow both Thomson's 1852 and the 1862 papers, Helmholtz and Rankine both credited Thomson with the idea, along with his paradox, but read further into his papers by publishing views stating that Thomson argued that the universe will end in a "heat death" (Helmholtz), which will be the "end of all physical phenomena" (Rankine).